Matching Hom-Setting of Rota-Baxter algebras, dendriform algebras and pre-Lie algebras: Introduction

 In section~\mref{sec1}, we provide definitions concerning generalization of matching associative algebras, matching pre-Lie algebras to Hom-algebras setting and describe some specific cases of matching Hom-algebraic structures.
 Also, the close relationship between matching Hom-Lie algebras and Hom-Lie algebras will be shown.

 In section~\mref{sec2}, we extend the notion of matching Rota-Baxter algebras to the Hom-associative algebra setting.
-It is also shown that Hom-associative matching Rota-Baxter algebra can be reduced from a matching Rota-Baxter algebra.
+It is also shown that matching Hom-associative Rota-Baxter algebras can be reduced from a matching Rota-Baxter algebra.
 At the end of this section, the construction of Hom-algebras using elements of the centroid is generalized to the matching Rota-Baxter algebras.

 Section~\mref{sec3} is devoted to the definition of matching Hom-(tri)dendriform algebras and the approach of construction of a matching Hom-(tri)dendiform algebra from a matching (tri)dendiform algebra.
 Some results related to the connections between matching Hom-(tri)dendiform algebras and compatible Hom-associative algebras as well as between matching Hom-dendriform algebras and matching Hom-preLie algebras will be established.